Joshua Barney: Battle of Delaware Bay

-In April 1782, he was put in command of the Pennsylvania ship Hyder Ally, in which he captured the more heavily armed warship HMS General Monk in the Battle of Delaware Bay.
+In April 1782, he was put in command of the Pennsylvania ship Hyder Ally, in which he captured the British sloop-of-war HMS General Monk in the Battle of Delaware Bay.
 He was given command of Monk (renamed General Washington) and sailed for France with dispatches for Benjamin Franklin, returning with news that peace had been declared.
 The ship also carried a party of Austrian naturalists under the leadership of Franz Jozef Maerter and including Franz Boos.

 At the conclusion of the war, Barney was admitted as an original member of the Society of the Cincinnati in the state of Pennsylvania and later transferred to the Maryland Society.

 Barney then joined the French Navy, where he was made commander of a squadron.

 Service in the French Navy

 Between 1796 and 1802 Joshua Barney served as a captain in the French Navy.
 Between 7 June and 17 October 1796 he was captain of the French frigate Harmonie.
 He sailed her from Rochefort to ferry weapons and ammunition to Cap-Français.
 He then cruised in the Caribbean between Havana and Chesapeake Bay, returning to Cap-Français on 17 October.